herburos/herburos.github.io/_posts/2020-03-21-resiliency-retry.markdown

 **2. Event Source Mapping:** In this case the entire batch will be retried until the error is resolved or the items expire (may take up to 6hrs).

-**3. <em>AWS Services:** if your functions are synchronously invoked by other services, the service decides whether to retry.
+**3. AWS Services:** if your functions are synchronously invoked by other services, the service decides whether to retry.
 And in asynchronous invocations it is the same as 1.

 To make the situation worse, due to queues being eventually consistent, you may receive an event multiple times, so you should always insure that your functions can handle duplicates.